JohnnyBEdge/types/README.md

 - When adding a string to a number, the interpreter views the number as a string and joins them. ex: "1" + 1 = "11"

 3. How do you convert a string to a number?
 - The function parseInt(x) will convert a string into a number.
+- The number constructor: Number(x)

 4. What is the difference between a float and an int?
 - they are both types of numerical data. ints or integers is a number without a decimal place. float or floating point number has decimal places.